yorgopetsas/Python/Flask/Simple Flask Website/README.md

-###In order to add JavaScript navigate to your HTML template file and use the following command
+###In order to add JavaScript navigate to your HTML template file use the following command
 ```
 <script type="text/javascript" src="{{ url_for('static', filename='index.js')}}"></script>
 ```